apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

     - `tags`: Operations tagged with these tags will be included in the filter.
     - `paths`: Operations for these paths will be included in the filter.
     - `schemas`: These (additional) schemas will be included in the filter.
 - `namingStrategy` (optional): a string.
-Customizes the strategy of converting OpenAPI identifiers into Swift identifiers.
+The strategy of converting OpenAPI identifiers into Swift identifiers.
     - `defensive` (default): Produces non-conflicting Swift identifiers for any OpenAPI identifiers.
 Check out [SOAR-0001](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0001) for details.
-    - `idiomatic`: Produces more idiomatic Swift identifiers for OpenAPI identifiers, might produce name conflicts (in that case, switch back to `defensive`.)
+    - `idiomatic`: Produces more idiomatic Swift identifiers for OpenAPI identifiers.
+Might produce name conflicts (in that case, switch back to `defensive`).
 Check out [SOAR-0013](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0013) for details.
 - `nameOverrides` (optional): a string to string dictionary.
 Allows customizing how individual OpenAPI identifiers get converted to Swift identifiers.
 - `featureFlags` (optional): array of strings.
 Each string must be a valid feature flag to enable.
 For a list of currently supported feature flags, check out [FeatureFlags.swift](https://github.com/apple/swift-openapi-generator/blob/main/Sources/_OpenAPIGeneratorCore/FeatureFlags.swift).